yasir2000/openwrt-oldwiki-md/Optware.rst

-The Optware collection ports approximately 600 application packages to embedded Linux; this collection originally was part of the nslu2-linux.org 'slug' project.
+The Optware collection ports approximately 600 application packages to embedded Linux; this collection originally was part of the Unslung environment in nslu2-linux.org's 'slug' project.

 As the packages are rather large, they are best suited for a USB-capable device with external storage (see UsbStorageHowto) or SD/MMC card flash.